darkdevil120/Target_Hack/README.md

 # Dark_Devil
-It is made for educational purpose.
+#It is made for educational purpose.
 You will be the responsible for your own activity.
+print("welcome to my github :) Dark_Devil")